Ajordat/JavaArgs/README.md

         .addToken("--prev-dir", "..");
 ```

-In the lines above the argument "path" has been created with the default value ".".
+In the lines above, the argument "path" has been created with the default value ".".
 Later, we add the following *tokens*:
 * `--path`: This argument doesn't have a default value so it requires a second argument when calling the program used,
 e.g.: `./foo --path /home/foo`.
 * `--prev-dir`: This other argument has an specified default value, so when it appears on the command line,